danielmart222/configure-ad/README.md

 ----------

-- Step 6 (continued): Click on windows defender firewall properties -> turnoff the firwall state on the domain profile, Private profile, and Public Profile -> click on apply and ok
+- Step 6 (continued): Click on windows defender firewall properties -> turnoff the firewall state on the domain profile, Private profile, and Public Profile -> click on apply and ok

 -----------